d2si/sovereign-keys/README.md

     cluster_id=$(aws cloudhsmv2 describe-clusters --output text --query "Clusters[0].ClusterId")
     for hsm in $(aws cloudhsmv2 describe-clusters --output text --query "Clusters[0].Hsms[].HsmId" | xargs) ; do aws cloudhsmv2 delete-hsm --cluster-id $cluster_id --hsm-id $hsm ; done
     ```
-2. Modify the configuration file `main-configuration.json` at the root of the repository and modify ToggleMainResourceCreation to *false*.
-The file should look like this:
+2. Modify the configuration file `main-configuration.json` at the root of the repository and toggle ToggleMainResourceCreation to *false*.
-3. Commit and push your modifications:
+3. Commit and push your modification:
     ```sh
     # Say you are at the root of the CodeCommit repository
     git add .
     git commit -m "Toggling off costly resources" git push
     ```

-4. The bastion will stay online, you can shut it down manually if you wish (it costs $3/month).
+Note that the bastion will be kept running, you can shut it down manually if you wish (it costs $3/month).

+### It is tomorrow, how do I get things back?

+1. Create at least one HSM in the cluster.
+Assuming you have only one cluster:
+    ```sh
+    cluster_id=$(aws cloudhsmv2 describe-clusters --output text --query "Clusters[0].ClusterId")
+    aws cloudhsmv2 create-hsm --cluster-id $cluster_id --availability-zone $(aws configure get region)a
+    ```
+2. (Optional) Create a second HSM in the cluster, in another AZ (recommended for production use).
+Assuming you have only one cluster:
+    ```sh
+    cluster_id=$(aws cloudhsmv2 describe-clusters --output text --query "Clusters[0].ClusterId")
+    aws cloudhsmv2 create-hsm --cluster-id $cluster_id --availability-zone $(aws configure get region)b
+    ```
+3. Wait for the HSM(s) to be "Active"
+4. Modify the configuration file `main-configuration.json` at the root of the repository and toggle ToggleMainResourceCreation to *true*.
+5. Commit and push your modification:
+    ```sh
+    # Say you are at the root of the CodeCommit repository
+    git add .
+    git commit -m "Toggling back on costly resources" git push
+    ```
+6. Wait for the `Sovereign Keys` API cluster to be created, then redo the steps of <a href="#finalizing-the-api-installation">Finalizing the API installation</a>

 ### I want to detroy everything